 Will the relaunch mean more sales in the short term?
 I think so.
 We’ll see if that can be sustained, and let’s not forget that people adding the titles to already established lists are not casual fans crossing over into collecting.
 They’re a captive audience already.
 The degree to which DC gets more people like me excited remains to be seen, but I expect them to lead in sales at least through Christmas.

 You want to see pictures from the He-Man books, don’t you?
 I know, I know.
 But they’re in the car and it’s pouring.
-I’ll try for Monday.
+I’ll do better next time, I promise.